finfet/kestrel/README.md

 ## Features and Advantages

-- Encrypt files using a public key or password.
+- Encrypt files using a public key or a password.
 - Strong security and privacy guarantees.
 Uses X25519, ChaCha20-Poly1305
   and the Noise Protocol.
 Guarantees sender authentication.
-- Modern, secure algorithms and a small core codebase (~3k lines)
+- Secure defaults with zero configuration needed.
 - Supports files of any size.
 - Keys are simple strings that are easy to manage and copy-paste.
 - Private keys are always encrypted.